Welcome to the website of Kat Holt and her microbial genomics lab, based in the Centre for Systems Genomics at the University of Melbourne.

 In late 2012, Kat was recruited to a lab head position in the Department of Biochemistry and Molecular Biology at the University of Melbourne, and established a lab in the Bio21 Institute.
 In 2015, Kat helped to found the cross-faculty Centre for Systems Genomics at the University of Melbourne, and the research group was re-located to new space in the Centre.

-Kat’s research group is currently funded by several external grants (see current projects) and Kat has recently been awarded a L’Oréal For Women In Science Australia & NZ Fellowship (2013), the NHMRC Research Excellence Award for the Top-Ranked Career Development Fellow (2014) and a L’Oreal-UNESCO Rising Talents Fellowship (2015).
+Kat’s research group is currently funded by several external grants (see current projects) and Kat has recently been awarded a Georgina Sweet Award for Women in Quantitative Biomedical Science (2016), L’Oreal-UNESCO Rising Talents Fellowship (2015), the NHMRC Research Excellence Award for the Top-Ranked Career Development Fellow (2014) and L’Oréal For Women In Science Australia & NZ Fellowship (2013).

 A list of Kat’s publications can be found via Google Scholar, and blog posts on recent papers are collated here.
 Kat is also a Senior Editor of the new journal Microbial Genomics, published by the UK’s Microbiology Society.

-We are a computational lab based in the Centre for Systems Genomics at the University of Melbourne and affiliated with the Bio21 Institute.
+We are a computational lab based in the Centre for Systems Genomics at the University of Melbourne, and affiliated with the Department of Biochemistry and Molecular Biology and the Bio21 Institute.
 We work closely with collaborators in other research, public health and hospital labs to develop projects and generate data.
 We then use a combination of phylogenetics, sequence analysis, comparative genomics, spatiotemporal analysis and epidemiological methods to analyse and interpret the data.
 Much of this is done using high performance computing.
 See research areas and funding for more.

 We publish open access wherever we can (and often with preprints available before peer review), deposit all data in public databases and release open source code.